Flight Delay Compensation: What You’re Entitled to and How To Get It

 If you missed the connection because the first flight in a multi-flight itinerary was delayed, the delayed airline will rebook you on another flight for free.

-It may also provide you with a meal, ground transportation, and/or hotel vouchers, depending on your rebooked flight’s scheduled departure time and whether the delay was within the airline’s control.
+It may also provide you with a meal, ground transportation, and/or hotel vouchers, depending on whether the delay was within the airline’s control.

 However, if your missed connecting flight was on a different itinerary than the delayed flight — i.e., you purchased two tickets from unrelated carriers — you will typically be responsible for buying another flight.

-TL;DR: What You're Entitled to if Your Flight Is Delayed
+TL;DR: What You're Owed If Your Flight Is Delayed

 Under DOT rules, you're entitled to a full refund if your domestic flight is delayed by more than three hours, or your international flight by more than six hours, regardless of the ticket type or reason for delay.